Entrance Audition Information

 What are some things I can do to prepare for my audition video?

 Make sure your audition piece is well prepared.
 For a piece or excerpt, listen to several different recordings to get a feel for the tempo, phrasing, etc. Record yourself practicing (you can use your smartphone) and take notes listening to the playback.
 If you tend to get nervous, perform several times in front of your family.
 Play for your friends at school.
 If the audition requires you to play scales, ask your listeners to choose random scales for you to demonstrate.
 If you do not have someone listening, write the names of scales on small slips of paper and then draw them out of a hat.
 Scales for string players, practice finding the first note of the scale WITHOUT playing it.

 Audition excerpts will be posted here when the audition window opens.

 Important: Student’s auditions will be evaluated based on the highest ensemble selected. (ex.
 Symphony Orchestra auditions will be held to the audition requirement criteria for acceptance.
 String Orchestra will be held to the audition requirement criteria for acceptance, etc.) Additional ensembles in which to be considered does not require an additional audition.
 If an audition does not meet the criteria for the ensemble in which it is being adjudicated the students will automatically be considered for the additional ensembles listed and placed into the best ensemble to be successful.

 Video Submission Guidelines

 1. All audition components for your video(s) must be done in ONE take each.

 - Solo piece

-Your audition submission should include one video of each component submitted separately on your Acceptd Account with no edits.
+2. Your video audition submission should include one video of each component submitted separately with no edits for your virtual audition.